docker/docs/get-started/08_using_compose.md

 ## Recap

-In this section, we learned about Docker Compose and how it helps us dramatically simplify the defining and sharing of multi-service applications.
+In this section, we learned about Docker Compose and how it helps us dramatically simplify defining and sharing multi-service applications.
 We created a Compose file by translating the commands we were using into the appropriate compose format.

 At this point, we're starting to wrap up the tutorial.
 However, there are a few best practices about